Benefits of Trim Trails for Physical Development

 Improving Confidence on the Playground

 Performing physical activities can give a boost to children’s confidence around the playground and throughout the day.
-By committing towards an activity, children feel a lot happier with themselves when they can perform the activity with no problem.
+By committing to an activity, children feel a lot happier with themselves when they can perform the activity with no problem.
 Exercise is known for improving confidence on the playground and encouraging children to interact with each other.
-These structures can also be used as props in role play and imaginative playground activities where kids make up their own games and scenes.
+These structures can also be used as props in role-playing and imaginative playground activities where kids make up their own games and scenes.